-Pick-up a headset for our Audio Tour from the visitor centre.
+Pick-up a handset and map for our Audio Tour from the visitor centre.

-The tour is $6 per person and includes an audio unit and a special map.
+The tour is $6 per person and includes a handset and special map.

 Audio unit includes a speaker; however there is also an audio jack.
 BYO headphones (audio jack, not Bluetooth).